Check other networks

 But things aren't quite that simple.

-That's because AT&T has chosen to launch so-called '5GE'; essentially branding for a supercharged version of 4G that doesn't need a 5G handset.
+That's because a while back AT&T has chosen to launch so-called '5GE'; essentially branding for a supercharged version of 4G that doesn't need a 5G handset.

 So while the network is getting better all the time, AT&T customers can't really take advantage of the benefits of 5G yet.
-And to consumers, the network would rather market 5GE for now...
+And to consumers, the network would rather market 5G and 5GE rather than 5G+ for now...

 What is 5GE?

-So as we mentioned, AT&T is prioritising 5GE for customers, even though it's continuing to rollout its full-fat 5G network (which, again, it is calling 5G+) in the background.
+As we mentioned, AT&T is prioritising 5GE for customers, even though it's continuing to rollout its full-fat 5G network in the background.
 5GE stands for 5G Evolution.

 The problem is that it could be seen as misleading - it's certainly pure marketing, any way you look at it.
 Other networks aren't keen and Sprint even took out a full page advertisement in the New York Times to say that "AT&T's fake 5G claims are deceiving consumers".